Microreactor Ecosystem Overview

 Reactor Types

-All large-scale nuclear reactors use pressurized water to keep the uranium reaction at a constant temperature and to transfer heat from the uranium reaction to turbines that generate electricity.
+All giga-scale nuclear reactors use pressurized water to keep the uranium reaction at a constant temperature and to transfer heat from the uranium reaction to turbines that generate electricity.
 Most of the leading microreactor developers take a different approach, as described below.
 (So far, none of the leading developers uses molten salt.)

 Aalo Atomics Antares Nuclear BWXT HolosGen Last Energy Oklo - 15MWe Oklo - 50MWe Radiant USNC Westinghouse X-energy Liquid Metal Reactor (LM): Uses liquid metal, like sodium or lead, as a coolant to efficiently transfer heat at low pressure.
 High-Temperature Gas-cooled Reactor (HTGR): Uses a gas, typically helium, as a coolant and operates at very high temperatures (but low pressure) for increased efficiency.
 Pressurized Water Reactor (PWR): Uses water as both a coolant and moderator under high pressure to keep it liquid at high temperatures.